Hotel Accounting Software That Integrates With PMS

-For properties in the 20-80 room range, manual accounting entry from the PMS is the norm, not the exception.
+For properties in the 20 to 80 room range, manual accounting entry from the PMS is the norm, not the exception.
 The night audit closes, someone exports a report, opens the spreadsheet, copies the totals across to QuickBooks or Xero, and hopes nothing slipped.
 This process works until it doesn’t, and the failure mode is usually a tax period that won’t reconcile, or an OTA commission that went to the wrong account for six months.

 This guide covers what to integrate, which tools make it practical, what breaks, and how long a realistic rollout takes.
 For context on PMS selection itself, see the comparison of cloud PMS options for small hotels, and for a broader view of technology sequencing, see the boutique hotel technology guide.
+Properties with attached F&B operations should pair this with the hotel POS systems comparison for 2026, since the night-audit reconciliation pain usually starts at the POS-to-PMS handoff before it ever reaches accounting.

 What Actually Moves from Your PMS to Accounting Software